 Analia Barrantes (Physics) firstname.lastname@example.org

 Analia teaches physics (8.01 and 8.02) at ESG.
-She is working on the development of pedagogical content for the freshmen physics courses on edX and does research in physics education.
+She is working on the development of pedagogical content for the first-year physics courses on edX and does research in physics education.
 She is interested in how students learn and how to improve the teaching of physics.
 Analia holds a master’s degree in physics from the University of Buenos Aires and a Ph.D. in civil and environmental engineering from MIT.
-Apart from teaching freshman students, she loves to paint, travel, and read.
+Apart from teaching first-year students, she loves to paint, travel, and read.

 Patricia Christie (Biology, Chemistry) email@example.com

 Patti Christie has been teaching full-time at ESG since 1999, after completing her Ph.D. in MIT’s chemistry department (1996) and a postdoctoral fellowship in the biology department.
 She is also known around MIT as the course manager for 5.111 and 5.112 in the chemistry department and for teaching in Interphase Project in the OME.
 Since at ESG, Patti has developed two very popular seminars, Kitchen Chemistry (ES.011) and Chemistry of Sports (ES.010).
 Patti also helps train the undergraduate instructors with the ESG undergraduate teaching seminar (ES.200) every fall.
 Patti has a passion for her family, cooking, swimming, and biking and, since she does triathlons, a reluctant passion for running.

 Dave Custer has been teaching hands-on, interdisciplinary subjects for MITs Experimental Study Group and Writing Program for 30 years.
 His research is the testing and evaluation of equipment used in rock climbing and mountaineering.
 Dave spends his free time in the vertical world.